Susanna Hall: Birth and early life

 Susanna was baptised in the Church of the Holy Trinity, Stratford-upon-Avon on Trinity Sunday (a church feast day), 26 May 1583.

 Shakespeare's wife Anne was already pregnant with Susanna when the couple were married.
-The name "Susanna" derives from the story of Susanna and the elders in the Book of Daniel and suggests "purity and spotlessness", and had associations that appealed to the Puritans.
+The name "Susanna" derives from the apocryphal story of Susanna and the elders in the Book of Daniel and suggests "purity and spotlessness", and had associations that appealed to the Puritans.
 It first appeared in Stratford parish registers in 1574, so the name was still rather novel, but it was shared by two other children born that spring.
 As such it may have been an assertion of virtue for a child born "perilously close to the wrong side of marriage" as the historian Peter Ackroyd put it.

 She was raised in Stratford-upon-Avon along with her younger siblings, twins Hamnet and Judith.
 Stratford school records of the time do not exist, and since girls were not allowed at the Stratford King Edward VI School, any education she would have received would have been arranged by her family through tutors.
 Her signature exists in two separate documents, demonstrating that she was able to sign her name.

 Marriage to John Hall

 Susanna married John Hall, a respected physician, on 5 June 1607 in Holy Trinity Church.
 She was 24; he was about 32.
 Some slight evidence indicates that Shakespeare settled a substantial dowry on Susanna of 105 acres of his land in Old Stratford he had bought in 1602, probably retaining a life interest in it.
 John Hall's Select Observations, case studies of his patients, was published in 1657, 22 years after his death.
 The earliest case, a local one, dates from 1611, making it almost certain that he lived and worked in Stratford from at least the time of his marriage.

-Their one child, Elizabeth was baptised on 21 February 1608 in Holy Trinity Church.
+Their one child, Elizabeth, was baptised on 21 February 1608 in Holy Trinity Church.
 The couple had no other children, and Elizabeth was the only grandchild Shakespeare knew, as Judith's children with Thomas Quiney were born after his death.

 Suit for slander

-In June 1613, a man named John Lane, Jr., 23, accused Susanna of adultery with a Rafe Smith, a 35-year-old haberdasher, and claimed she had caught a venereal disease from Smith.
+In June 1613, a man named John Lane, Jr., 23, accused Susanna of adultery with Rafe Smith, a 35-year-old haberdasher, and claimed she had caught a venereal disease from Smith.
 As a notable Puritan of the community, Hall supported the Puritan vicar, Thomas Wilson, against whom Lane would later participate in a riot, and it is possible that Lane's charges had political motives in defaming Susanna.

 On 15 July the Halls brought suit for slander against Lane in the Consistory court at Worcester.
 Robert Whatcott, who three years later witnessed Shakespeare's will, testified for the Halls, but Lane failed to appear.
 Lane was found guilty of slander and excommunicated.
 In 1619 Lane was found guilty of slander again, this time for attacks on the vicar and local aldermen.
 He was also named in court as a persistent drunkard.